ageorgousis/centos7/README.md

     passwd MY_NEW_USER

-As root, run this command to add your new user to the wheel group (substitute MY_NEW_USER with your new user):
+As root, run this command to add your new user to the wheel group (substitute "MY_NEW_USER" with your new user):

     gpasswd -a MY_NEW_USER wheel